Home broadband deals in Exeter

 Comparing mobile broadband in Exeter

 There are two different types of mobile broadband technology in the UK: 3G and 4G.

 Our 3G mobile networks have been around for over a decade now and cover more than 90% of the population.
 4G launched several years ago and offers much improved speeds, and is widely around the country.
 4G has recently been joined by 4G, a new standard that offers faster mobile data speeds.
 4G is now offered by all the network operators - Vodafone, O2, EE and Three - with varying levels of coverage across the country.

 Generally, 3G is cheaper but not as quick while 4G may be more expensive yet offer much better speeds.
 However, as 4G becomes more common this is slowly changing.
 4G prices are falling and some providers are offering it for no extra charge.

 Exeter residents have the option of both 3G and 4G mobile broadband.
-3G is a good affordable choice for most users as it now offers good performance at a low cost.
-Typically a 3G connection will achieve around 5-10Mb, but you can easily get over 10Mb if using something like Three Advanced 3G, which uses the DC-HSDPA standard supported by many smartphones, tablets and dongles.
+3G is a good affordable choice for most users as it now offers fast speeds at a low cost.
+Typically a 3G connection will achieve around 5-10Mb, but you can easily get over 10Mb with the latest DC-HSDPA technology now offered by networks and supported by many smartphones, tablets and dongles.

 4G can go much faster, comfortably hitting 20Mb or more.
 This is the one to go for if you need the best speeds on the move, or you want an alternative to a fixed line for home broadband.
 However, 4G coverage is more limited.
 It may not be available from all networks in your area, and as you travel around the UK you’ll find it will regularly drop back to 3G.